 “Monterey Pope Festival” is no kind of official shirt, and I’ve no idea who made it: a great deal of tourist schlock was produced for John Paul II’s visit here.

-But the t-shirt is apt: John Paul II was a superstar of religion.
-He toured the world like any rock star, with a massive retinue of roadies and security to set up, break down, and police his appearances before adoring crowds.
+But the t-shirt is apt: John Paul II toured the world like any rock star, with a massive retinue of roadies and security to set up, break down, and police his appearances before adoring crowds.
 Over 750,000 miles of touring in his career.

 Many Catholics absolutely worshipped him and sang along.
-Many others didn’t like the music, and they had good reasons.
-But he made a big sound and could not be ignored.
+Many others didn’t like the music; and they had good reasons.
+But John Paul II had tens of millions of people the palm of his hand.
+He could not be ignored.
 After he died, John Paul II’s advocates sent him to the Hall of Fame — sainthood — in record time.

 So why not give him a boss guitar, wrap-arounds and a bluesman’s stubble?
 It’s not a bad metaphor.
 I’m told that some of his U.S. roadies had their own satin “John Paul II Tour” jackets made.
 I’d love to see one.